henriquelalves/henriquelalves.github.io/content/about/index.md

 I worked in **GDQuest** for a year, creating high-quality and open-source game demos in Godot to be used in educational content.

-I'm currently working on my own projects and looking for opportunities!
+I'm currently working @ Jungle, creating a new FPS mobile experience!

 My main interests are **Game Design**, **Retro Computing** and **Preaching how good Godot is and that it is MIT licensed!
-You should totally use
+You should totally use Godot**.

 Add me on [LinkedIn](https://www.linkedin.com/in/henrique-lacreta-alves-80614169/)!